Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Simulation Results and Discussion

-Next, we take a look into the transmission performance of our model with the three strategies under the estimated maximum sum rate-based power allocation scheme.
+We next analyze the transmission performance of our model under the three strategies, considering both the maximum sum rate-based scheme and the fixed power allocation scheme.
 The simulation results are depicted in~\cref{fig:sum_rate_opt}.
-From the figure, we can observe that in~\cref{fig:sum_rate_opt_broadcast}, the transmission performance in the broadcasting strategy for Scenario~2 is greatly low, and this happens due to the fact the estimated maximum sum rate-based power allocation scheme is only based on the expected value of the radiation and azimuth angles, and the power-allocated calculation will generate large errors when the locations of users are concentrated.
-Besides, the estimated maximum sum rate-based power allocation scheme works well with the simple LED linking strategy as well as the smart LED linking strategy.
-As shown in Fig.~\ref{fig:sum_rate_opt_selection}~and~Fig.~\ref{fig:sum_rate_opt_intelligent}, the values of the transmission sum rate for this scheme are basically higher than that for the fixed power allocation scheme based on the sum rate maximization of legitimate users.
-Furthermore, we can observe that in~Fig.~\ref{fig:sum_rate_opt_intelligent}, the estimated maximum sum rate-based power allocation scheme in Scenario~1 and Scenario~3 does not significantly improve due to the fact that the locations of users are sparser than in Scenario~2, i.e., each ${\cal L}_n$ may only contains one or two users.
-From these observations, we may conclude that under a realistic VLC system where the light path could be blocked, the newly proposed strategies, i.e., simple and smart LED linking strategies, provide better gain for the transmission sum rate compared to the broadcasting strategy.
+From the figure, we can observe that in~\cref{fig:sum_rate_opt}(a), the transmission performance in the broadcasting strategy for Scenario~2 is poor, and this is due to the fact that the maximum sum rate-based scheme is only based on the expected value of the radiation and azimuth angles, and the power allocation calculation process will cause severe errors when the users are densely located.
+Besides, the maximum sum rate-based scheme works well with the two LED linking strategies.
+As shown in Figs.~\ref{fig:sum_rate_opt}(b)~and~\ref{fig:sum_rate_opt}(c), the values of the transmission sum rates for this scheme are basically higher than that for the fixed power allocation scheme based on the sum rate maximization of the legitimate users.
+Furthermore, we can observe that in~Fig.~\ref{fig:sum_rate_opt}(c), the maximum sum rate-based scheme in Scenario~1 and Scenario~3 does not significantly improve the performance due to the fact that the locations of users are sparser than those in Scenario~2, i.e., each ${\cal L}_n$ contains only a single or two users.
+From these observations, we may conclude that under a realistic VLC system where the light path could be blocked, the newly proposed strategies (simple and smart LED linking strategies) provide better gain for the transmission sum rate compared to the broadcasting strategy.